jpcurrea/magnocube/setup_notes.md

     - the goal of the DAQ is to keep track of the exact time when the camera and the projector each trigger a frame.
 So the program will use the DAQ to measure 2 time series with the exact time when it receives a projector or camera trigger.
 This will be saved as another dataset in the .h5 file.
 2. FLIR software:
     - install SpinView and keep track of the version number
+3. pyglet:
+    - pip install version 1.5.27
+4. ffmpeg:
+    - install the latest version of ffmpeg at ffmpeg.org
+5. holocube:
+    - git clone the file